 Continue straight on here at the top.
 It is well waymarked, with beautiful, new concrete pylons.
 It is a lovely two kilometers worth of imagining that we were medieval pilgrimage travelers walking the ancient roads!

-O Cabreiro ends at a T intersection with a cruzeiro.
+O Cabreiro ends at a T intersection with a cruzeiro in the middle of the road.
 At this juncture is the Casa Rural Oscar, not pictured, a possible accommodation for the night.

-You continue on to the right onto the Camiño O Sinal as this street becomes the Lugar Ponte.
+You continue to the right onto the Camiño O Sinal for about 300 meters as this street becomes the Lugar Ponte.
 Along the way, I would frequently stop to admire the gorgeous spring flowers.

-After walking about 500 meters, stay right at the Camiño Río Pequeno, and start climbing a nice hill again, on a paved road.
+After walking a few meters, stay right at the Camiño Río Pequeno, and start climbing a nice hill again, on a paved road.

 After only 300 meters, the road turns sharply to the right and you climb more steeply until you come to an intersection with the Estrada de Baredo.
 Turn sharply to the left to continue on this wider, paved road with no walking shoulder, as it continues to climb higher.
 This is the second strenuous hill of the day.
 The views are astounding from the top, of the islands out to sea.
 This lookout area is called the Monte Alto Miradoiro, where you have reached approximately 11.8 kilometers total from Viladesuso.